What differentiates a Chronic Cough from an Acute Cough?

 Any cough that last eight weeks or longer in adults, and over four weeks in children is considered a chronic cough.
-An acute cough, on the other hand, typically resolves within three weeks or less.
+While, an acute cough typically resolves within three weeks or less.
 Chronic cough is not a disease in of itself, but a symptom indicative of a more serious underlying condition.
 A lung diagnostic workup is recommended to ascertain the severity of the condition and determine appropriate treatment.

-At Tampa Lung Specialists our highly trained team of pulmonary specialists has significant experience diagnosing and treating chronic coughs and their underlying conditions.
+Our highly trained Pulmonary Associates of Brandon team is highly experienced in diagnosing and treating chronic cough and their underlying conditions.

 Why is Chronic Cough a problem?

 Chronic cough should not be ignored.
-Left untreated chronic cough can:
+Left untreated,

 Irritate your airways - When you cough, you may breathe in larger-than-normal volumes of cold, dry unfiltered air through your mouth (this air is typically filtered through the nose).
 This can cause your airways to become dry and irritated, and the increased airflow may damage your alveoli (tiny air sacs that facilitate gas exchange in your lungs).